linluoer/odventure-core/README.md

 ## FTB Quests rewards

-The mod is compatible with FTB Quests item rewards out of the box, because all data lives in standard item NBT (`BlockEntityTag`), which the quest reward serializer preserves.
+Compatible out of the box, because all data lives in standard item NBT (`BlockEntityTag`), which the quest reward serializer preserves.

-Two ways to set it up:

-1. In-game capture: obtain the finished item (craft, retrieve, or `/give` as above), then in the FTB Quests editor add an Item reward and pick it from your inventory.
-The NBT is captured with it.
+1. In-game capture: obtain the finished item, then in the FTB Quests editor add an Item reward and pick it from your inventory.
-2. Via the API in a script (e.g. KubeJS).
-Call `OdventureCoreAPI` to build the exact item, then use it as the reward stack.
+2. Via the API in a script (e.g. KubeJS): build the exact item with `OdventureCoreAPI`, then use it as the reward stack.

-KubeJS example (server script) building a trophy reward item:
+KubeJS example:

 ```js
 // kubejs/server_scripts/odventure_reward.js